Last updated Dec 28, 2018

 Atrium C-Qur Mesh Recall

-In October of 2013, Atrium got hit with an FDA recall for one of their C-Qur products, the C-Qur Edge.
-The FDA had discovered that problems with the C-Qur Edge’s packaging was causing damage to the mesh and particularly to the Omega-3 coating.
+In October 2013, Atrium got hit with an FDA recall for one of their C-Qur products, the C-Qur Edge.
+The FDA had discovered that problems with the C-Qur Edge’s packaging were causing damage to the mesh and particularly to the Omega-3 coating.

 Atrium Hernia Mesh Lawsuits